 - Choosing ways to do things and finding new ways

 Through our core offer in our provision we endeavour to create a fun and stimulating learning environment where children thrive and always strive to do their best.
 We support children to develop strong friendships and be able to self-regulate their emotions and behaviour.
-Through daily story time we encourage a love of reading and provide children with an enriched vocabulary to become confident in oracy.
+Phonics and Maths carpet sessions lay the foundation of key skills to support further learning throughout school life and through daily story time we encourage a love of reading.
+During child initiated learning and carpet session the adults provide children with an enriched vocabulary to become confident in oracy.
 Our stimulating learning environments both indoors and outdoors support children to develop a sense of awe and wonder in the world around them.

 This is an integral part of our Foundation Stage Curriculum.
 Through play children can develop all areas of learning.
 Through play children can: